- Host Animals

-Another of the important aspects of T. evansi infection and surra is immunosuppression.
+Another of the important aspects of T. evansi infection and surra is immune evasion.
 Primarily, this allows the trypanosomes to survive and multiply in extracellular fluids, especially in the blood.
 The best-known immune “escape” mechanism developed by trypanosomes is the antigenic variation caused by their variant surface glycoproteins (VSGs) (Cross, 1975; Vickerman, 1969).
 VSGs are the main antigenic determinant for the host immune system, and so antigenic variation in T. evansi appears to be the primary mechanism for evasion of the hosts’ immune responses (Habila et al., 2012).
 The key features underlying successful immune evasion are clone-specific singular VSG expression combined with switching from one VSG to another (Horn, 2014).
 The VSG coat accounts for about 10% of the total protein of the parasite, and the genome contains approximately 1000 VSG genes, which are randomly switched on and off at each generation (Habila et al., 2012).
 Significantly, this antigenic variation in the VSG has prevented development of a protective vaccine and permits reinfections when animals are exposed to a new antigenic type.

 DiagnosisTop of page